-The number of homicides where a knife or sharp instrument had been used has increased by 24% in the last year (to 268 offences).
+The number of homicides where a knife or sharp instrument had been used has increased by 25% in the last year (to 280 offences5).
+Of all recorded homicides in the latest data, about 4 in 10 involved a knife or sharp instrument (41%).
+This proportion is higher than the previous year (34%).
 For more information on selected violent and sexual crimes involving a knife or sharp instrument, see Table 4.